MINEOGO/programmed-ai/README.md

    - Create your own
    - Setup later

+* we are currently out of datasets this project eas freshly made we will add datasets soon*

 2. **Commands:**
    - `/train` – add new chat pairs
    - `/status` – view current dataset size